Senior Life: Five Dangers of DIY Estate Planning

 1. One-Size Does Not Fit All.
 The DIY estate planning services and documents do not take into account each individual’s personal circumstances.
 Your estate plan should be customized to you.
 You might not realize all the options available.
 An educated advisor and attorney working as a team can help guide you on the best way to accomplish your goals in your plan.

 2. Cost.
 While you may feel like you are saving money by using an online service to create your own estate planning documents, you may actually end of spending more.
-A primary issue with many of these fill-in-the blank forms, and DIY estate plan services is the plan is not implemented properly.
+A primary issue with many of these fill-in-the blank forms and DIY estate plan services is that the plan is not implemented properly.
 It can actually cost much more to correct the estate plan than it would have been to retain the services of an attorney to prepare the plan the right way from the beginning.

 3. Expertise of an Attorney.
 Each state has very specific rules on what needs to be in estate planning documents and how the documents need to be executed, failure to abide by the signature and notary requirements could invalidate the document.
 You may not understand the terms and legal language used in the document.
 One small mistake, omission, or misuse of a legal term and you could disinherit a grandchild, child, or even your spouse.